Information for Researchers

 Every enquiry is different and the amount of information needed varies depending upon the scope of request so please contact us for more information.

-The UK FSHD Patient Registry is entirely supported by charitable funding from the Muscular Dystrophy Campaign.
-As a result fees are associated with use of its services for feasibility, recruitment and research purposes.
+The UK FSHD Patient Registry is entirely supported by charitable funding from the Muscular Dystrophy UK.
+As a result fees are associated with industry use of its services for feasibility, recruitment and research purposes.
 These fees are dependent on the work being carried out and we would encourage any parties interested in using the registry to contact us as early as possible to discuss this.
 Early contact helps to facilitate project planning and delivery and may also afford the opportunity to update the project budget where applicable.

-For multi-national studies the TREAT-NMD Alliance (www.treat-nmd.eu) can help unite and organise the many national FSHD registries which all collect the same dataset.
-Making this an easy and streamlined process, please contact the TREAT-NMD Alliance (email@example.com) for more information about the Global registries service.
+For multi-national studies the TREAT-NMD Alliance (treat-nmd.org) can help unite and organise the many national FSHD registries which all collect the same dataset.
+Making this an easy and streamlined process, please contact the TREAT-NMD Alliance (firstname.lastname@example.org) for more information about the Global registries service.